-Cost and expenses for 2018 amounted Php82.35 million, Php56.42 million of which are general and administrative expenses, Php10.73 million are loss on sale of investment properties, Php5.08 million are share in net loss of associates and Php3.42 million are interest expenses.
-Compared to 2017, cost and expenses in 2018 increased by Php26.25 million primarily because of the loss on the sale of investment properties of Php10.73 million, share in net loss of associates of Php5.08 million, impairment loss of goodwill of Php3.76 million, provisions for impairment on deferred costs of Php2.95 million, and interest expense of Php3.42 million.
+Costs and expenses for the year ended December 31, 2018 amounted to Php82.35 million, an increase of Php26.25 million from costs and expenses booked for the year ended December 31, 2017 of Php56.1 million.
+The increase was mainly due to the loss on sale of investment properties amounting to Php10.73 million, share in net loss of associate recognized for the year amounting to Php5.08 million, impairment loss of goodwill recognized for 2018 amounting to Php3.76 million, provisions for impairment losses on deferred exploration costs that were booked in 2018 in the amount of Php2.95 million, and increase in interest expense for 2018 by Php2.97 million.